scalacenter/scala-advent-of-code/docs/puzzles/day17.md

-First, we assume that the target will always be in a positive direction from the probe's initial direction, and that the probe's `x` velocity will only get closer to `0`, so we will not need to consider negative `x` velocities.
+First, we assume that the target will always be in a positive direction from the probe's initial direction, and that the probe's `x` velocity will only get closer to `0`, so we do not need to consider negative `x` velocities.

 Second, we know that the problem requires us to find the highest positive height reached by the probe, and that the probe's `y` velocity can only fall once in motion.
-So we will not need to consider negative `y` velocities.
+So we do not need to consider negative `y` velocities.

 That gives us the lower bounds for `x` and `y` velocities, what about